 Within fourteen (14) calendar days after the accused student is notified of a decision of a hearing body, the accused student may file an appeal with the Judicial Council.
-The appellant in this request for appeal should set forth the reasons why the decision of the hearing body should be reversed or modified.
+The appellant in this request for appeal must set forth the reasons why the decision of the hearing body should be reversed or modified.

 The Chair of the Judicial Council will set a time for a hearing on the appeal and will notify the appellant, the appellant’s undergraduate advisor, the appropriate hearing body principal or officer, and members of the Judicial Council of the time and place.
-The appellant will be notified in writing at least seven (7) days before the hearing.
+The appellant will be notified in writing (email) at least seven (7) days before the hearing.

-The hearing body principal or officer will make available to the Judicial Council through its Chair or Secretary a copy of the records of the hearing, the written evidence introduced at the hearing, and the recording of the hearing.
+The hearing body principal or officer will make available to the Judicial Council through its Chair or Secretary a copy of the records of the hearing, the evidence introduced at the hearing, and the recording of the hearing.
 These materials will be available for review by the members of the Judicial Council and by the appellant and the appellant’s undergraduate advisor prior to the hearing.

 - The following persons will be present at the hearing: the appellant; the appellant’s undergraduate advisor; the original hearing body principal or officer, and/or a representative of the original hearing body.